0x0elliot/notes/linux_shit.md

 <br>
 <br>
 <b>How to delete a line:</b><br>
 4. Place your cursor on the line you want to delete, Then press esc to go to command mode and enter 'dd'.
-You will see that your line will disapear.
+You will see that your line will disapear.<br>
+5. <b>Deleting multiple lines:</b> Again, Repeat the same process, Just do 5dd instead of just dd to delete 5 lines.
+Replace 5 with whatever number of lines you want to delete.